giantswarm/docs/src/content/app-platform/overview/index.md

 ### The Giant Swarm Catalog

-This catalog will contain our stable, fully managed apps, with SLA (e.g. the NGINX Ingress Controller).
-It will also contain apps that we are developing towards that level of commitment (e.g. Kong, EFK).
+This catalog contains our stable, fully managed apps, with SLA (e.g. the NGINX Ingress Controller).
+It also contain apps that we are developing towards that level of commitment (e.g. Kong, EFK).

 Maturity levels of apps in this catalog are expressed through semantic versioning as follows: